 How to write a CV?

-Starting with your latest qualification, state the institution and the duration of attendance, denoted in months and years (i.e. Jan 2019 – Mar 2021).
+Starting with your latest qualification, state the institution and duration of your attendance with the month and year (i.e. Jan 2019 – Mar 2021).

-- Arrange in chronological order, with the most current employment at the top, following the duration format applied in the education section.
+- Arrange in chronological order, with the most current employment at the top and the time you worked in each company.
+Use the duration format applied in the education section.

 - Include both your responsibilities and accomplishments.
-Be sure to illustrate your experience in a way that exemplifies your skillsets, especially your soft skills like communication, people management and leadership.
+Be sure to illustrate your experience in a way that highlights your skillsets, especially your soft skills like communication, people management and leadership.

 Scholarships, awards, memberships, and other miscellaneous qualifications can be fully recorded.